PascalCorpsman/Research/Content/Gettickcount64/README.md

 ### Short Summary

-The Windows scheduler operates in 16 ms time slices.
+- The Windows scheduler operates in 16 ms time slices.
-Avoid using `GetTickCount64` (use TEpikTimer instead) or `TThread` when measuring or handling very short tasks.
+- Avoid using `GetTickCount64` (use TEpikTimer instead) for time measurings near or smaller 16ms (on Windows).
+- Don't `TThread` when for handling of very short tasks (near or smaller 16ms)(on Windows).
+- Linux uses don't have to worry ;).

 ### Detailed Discussion